iSame7/iOSCodingGuidelines/Documentation/ObjectiveCCodingGuidelines.md

 Final parting note: Don’t create typedefs for void blocks.
 Apple was so gracious as to provide us with a type for that: `dispatch_block_t`

 ## Coding Guidelines
-* Use categories for colors and fonts: `UIColor+ZALAdditions` and UIFont+Zalando.
+* Use categories for colors and fonts: `UIColor+SMPLAdditions` and UIFont+Smapps.
 They provide a lovely semantic layer on top and make replacing colors/fonts a breeze as well
 * TODOs and FIXMEs are treated as compiler warnings.
 If you add one please actually go in and do or fix the issue or annotate the line in such a way that someone else can take care of the issue.
 The goal is 0 warnings.
 * Feel free to refactor old code.
 The best way to do this is to create a test that verifies current behavior.
 Sometimes there are strange implementation details that work around other bugs that are outside of the direct scope (they should be commented of course).
 * Dot-notation should be used for accessing and changing properties, bracket notation in all other cases.